top of page

 Fundings

-2023-2026 - Coordinator of the FROID project (BELSPO) "Finding the world's oldest ice record around the Princess Elisabeth Station".
+2023-2026 Coordinator of the FROID project (BELSPO) “Finding the world’s oldest ice record around the Princess Elisabeth Station” (together with Harry Zekollari (VUB)).

-2023-2029 - Principal Investigator of the Green2Ice project (ERC Synergy Grant) "When was Greenland green? - Perspectives from basal ice and sediments from ice cores" (together with Dorthe Dahl-Jensen (UCPH), Anders Svensson (UCPH), and Pierre-Henri Blard (CRPG)).
+2023-2029 - Principal Investigator of the Green2Ice project (ERC Synergy Grant) "When was Greenland green? - Perspectives from basal ice and sediments from ice cores" (together with Dorthe Dahl-Jensen, Anders Svensson (University of Copenhagen), and Pierre-Henri Blard (CNRS - CRPG)).

 2023-2024 - Coordinator of the ENGAGE project (FNRS) "Assessing the roles of the polar oceans on global biogeochemical cycles".